codereached/openstack-compute-api/README.md

 Add access to flavor | `POST /{project}/flavors/{id}/action`  ***Extension*** | `POST /server_types/{id}` *(Note: A `share` property lists users or projects that can see the server type)* *TODO:* `PATCH /server_types/{id}` for changing shares
 Delete access to flavor | `DELETE /{project}/flavors/{id}/action`  ***Extension*** | `POST /server_types/{id}` *(Note: A `share` property lists users or projects that can see the server type)*
 List a flavor's extra specs | `GET /{project}/flavors/{id}/os-extra-specs` ***Extension*** | **N/A** *(Note: vNext server types do not have key/value pairs, but do have tags)*

+## Operator API Calls

+It won't take long for the reader to notice that the proposed vNext Compute API has no API calls that are intended for operators or deployers of clouds.
+For example, all of these API extensions in the v2/v3 API have no corresponding API call in the proposed vNext API:

+ * `/os-hosts`: Bare metal compute nodes that run OpenStack services like nova-compute or nova-network
+ * `/os-cells`: Semi-autonomous Nova installations that share certain database and message queue services
+ * `/os-aggregates`: Groups of compute nodes that advertise a particular hypervisor or capabilities
+ * `/os-agents`: Guest agents that live in server instances for use by Nova
+ * `/os-baremetal-nodes`: Bare metal compute nodes that are treated like regular cloud resources for users
+ * `/os-hypervisors`: The hypervisors themselves
+ * `/os-services`: OpenStack service endpoints

+Does the fact that the proposed vNext Compute API lacks the above resources and calls mean that those resources are not important?
+No, of course not.
+It's just that the above resources and calls are not something that we feel should be exposed in the same public Compute API that is used by regular and elevated (administrative) users of cloud resources.

+Should there be a separate RESTful "Operators Compute API" that contains some or all of the above?
+Perhaps.
+Or perhaps not.
+But we don't feel that these calls belong in the same API as the one used by consumers/users of cloud resources.

+Maybe an entirely separate Operator API -- possibly one based on something other than HTTP -- would be A Good Thing for the long-term modularity and architectural soundness of Nova (and other OpenStack projects).
+Separating out operator-level interfaces from consumer-level interfaces may force some needed cleanup and clarity of internal Nova programming interfaces, allowing an operator-level API to work directly with more internal interfaces.
+Something to think about...